-The Ching Ming Festival (AKA Qingming Festival) is a Chinese holiday celebrated on April 5th of each year.
+The Ching Ming Festival (AKA Qingming Festival) is a Chinese holiday celebrated on April 4th of each year - except for leap years.
 In Chinese, Ching means pure or clean and Ming means brightness.
 Most people call this holiday grave-sweeping day because people head to the cemetery to clean graves.

 There are many Ching Ming rituals which include pulling out weeds around the headstone, cleaning the stone and replacing wilted or dead flowers with fresh ones.
 People also burn incense and paper money.
 The paper money is for the deceased to use in the afterlife.
 You'll even see food arranged on headstones but it's not a picnic.
 The food is an offering to the spirits.

 Ways to Observe

 Other rituals include family members pouring wine on the grave or setting off firecrackers to scare away evil spirits.
 The firecrackers also let deceased loved ones know they're there to pay their respects.
 Legend has it that unhappy spirits wander the earth on Ching Ming day.
 It's considered bad luck to do important business or have an operation on the day of celebration.